lastguemamusa01/angular-101-practice1/README.md

 Angular is an application design framework and development platform for creating efficient and sophisticated single-page apps

-need nodejs and angular cli installed
+need nodejs, npm package manager and angular cli installed

 A component-based framework for building scalable web applications